demisto/content/Packs/SymantecDLP/Integrations/SymantecDLP/README.md

 Symantec Data Loss Prevention let's you discover, monitor and protect your sensitive corporate information.
 </p>
 <h2>Permissions</h2>
-<p>Symantec Data Loss Prevention requires the integration user to have a "Incident Reporting API Web Service role".
+<p>Symantec Data Loss Prevention requires that the integration user be assigned to the "Incident Reporting API Web Service" role.
 Make sure to follow Symantec's documentation on how to create such a role and assign it to the user:
 <ul>
 <li>Symantec DLP 15.5: <a href="https://help.symantec.com/cs/DLP15.5/DLP/id-SF0B0167317a_v128674454/Configuring-roles?locale=EN_US">Configuring Roles</a></li>
 <li>Symantec DLP 15.7: <a href="https://apidocs.symantec.com/home/DLP15.7#_creating_a_user_and_role_for_an_incident_reporting_api_client"> Creating a user and role for an Incident Reporting API client</a></li>